martellato51/martellato51/README.md

 ### 👋 Hello!
 I'm Il-Ju Hahn(한일주)

-I'm a final-year Statistics major passionate about **Deep Learning**, **Recommender Systems**, and real-world data applications.
+I'm a final-year Statistics major passionate about **Deep Learning**, **Computer Vision**, and real-world data applications.
 Actively studying various topics to discover and deepen my interests in machine learning and deep learning.

 ---

 ### 🔍 Interests
-- 🤖 Deep Learning (especially vision and representation learning)
+- 🤖 Deep Learning (Computer Vision, Knowledge Distillation, Multimodal Learning)
+- 🧠 Representation Learning
 - 📊 Recommender Systems
 ---

 ### 💼 Experience

+- **Research Intern, Air Mobility Division, Electronics and Telecommunications Research Institute (ETRI)** (Jul 2025 - Aug 2025)
+  Participated in the development of an integrated smart safety monitoring system for construction sites.
+  Built a construction site–specific object detection model capable of identifying various heavy equipment and workers using visual data, with a focus on improving real-time performance and detection accuracy.
+  *This work was conducted as part of the Korean national R&D project RS-2020-KA156208*

-- **Research Intern, Data Science Lab, Chungnam National University** (Mar 2025 – Present)
+- **Research Intern, Data Science Lab, Chungnam National University** (Mar 2025 – Jul 2025)
-  Participating in research on statistical modeling and machine learning.
-  Assisting with projects involving data preprocessing, analysis, and algorithm implementation.
+  Assisting with projects involving data preprocessing, analysis, and statistical modeling and machine learning.
+  Contributed to the development of an inpatient episode database using healthcare claims data from NHIS, as part of a forest healing and public health data analysis project led by the National Institute of Forest Science, Korea Forest Service.

 - **Korea East-West Power Co. – RPS운영센터** (Jan 2025 – Feb 2025)
   Automated internal tasks using Python scripts to improve operational efficiency in IT services and data handling.